shiroyasha/blog-source/source/posts/2016-12-18-sleek-and-pretty-tmux.html.md

 - `Alt + <` - Resize the split to the left
 - `Alt + >` - Resize the split to the right

+## Moving the tmux panel to the top

+I always prefer to use two, and exactly two, monitors.
+One where my terminal is in full screen, and one where my browser is in full screen.
+My browser keeps its tabs on top.
+It makes a whole lot of sense to keep my tmux tabs(windows) on the top as well.

+It reduced the time necessary to move and adjust my eyes between two screens.
+Simple change, but it means a lot.

+## Making simple things simple

+You might be wondering, why did I wrote a whole article about such a simple topic.
+Let me share a story.

+When I was younger, I craved for the big and complex.
+If something was more more complex, it was automatically a better thing in my eyes.
+However, with time and experience, I learned to love and adore the simple and the mundane.

+Keeping simple things simple, and transforming complexity into simplicity, is the main goal of my every programming endeavor.

+Let's keep Tmux simple and fast.